 Messrs.
-Croteau, McMullan, Dennehy and Murphy and Dr. Behfar each have an employment agreement with the Company.
+Croteau, McMullan, Dennehy and Virk and Dr. Behfar each have an employment agreement with the Company.

-Under Mr. Croteau's employment agreement, effective October 1, 2012, he is entitled to receive an annual base salary, which in fiscal year 2016 was \$625,000, and is eligible to participate in the Company's annual cash incentive program, with a target incentive in fiscal year 2016 of 100% of his annual salary and a maximum incentive in fiscal year 2016 of up to 200% of his annual salary, in each case subject to achievement of individual and Company performance targets.
+Under Mr. Croteau's employment agreement, effective October 1, 2012, he is entitled to receive an annual base salary, which in fiscal year 2017 was \$650,000, and is eligible to participate in the Company's short-term cash incentive programs, with target short-term cash incentive opportunities in fiscal year 2017 of 100% of his annual salary and maximum short-term cash incentive opportunities in fiscal year 2017 of 200% of his annual salary, in each case, subject to achievement of Company and individual performance targets.

-Under Mr. McMullan's employment agreement, effective January 2, 2014, he is entitled to receive an annual base salary, which in fiscal year 2016 was \$338,745, and is eligible to participate in the Company's annual cash incentive program, with a target incentive in fiscal year 2016 of 50% of his annual salary and a maximum incentive in fiscal year 2016 of up to 100% of his annual salary, in each case subject to achievement of individual and Company performance targets.
+Under Mr. McMullan's employment agreement, effective January 2, 2014, he is entitled to receive an annual base salary, which in fiscal year 2017 was \$350,000, and is eligible to participate in the Company's short-term cash incentive programs, with target short-term cash incentive opportunities in fiscal year 2017 of 50% of his annual salary and maximum short-term cash incentive opportunities in fiscal year 2017 of 100% of his annual salary, in each case, subject to achievement of Company and individual performance targets.
 The Company also reimburses Mr. McMullan for his expenses (including taxes) incurred in connection with commuting to its headquarters from a home outside the Boston metropolitan area.

-Under Dr. Behfar's employment agreement, effective December 15, 2014, he is entitled to receive an annual base salary, which in fiscal year 2016 was \$283,250, and is eligible to participate in the Company's annual cash incentive program, with a target incentive in fiscal year 2016 of 50% of his annual salary and a maximum incentive in fiscal year 2016 of up to 100% of his annual salary, in each case subject to achievement of individual and Company performance targets.
-He was also entitled to reimbursement of reasonable personal, legal, accounting and tax and financial planning expenses incurred by him in connection with the BinOptics Acquisition through June 30, 2016.
+Under Dr. Behfar's employment agreement, effective December 15, 2014, he is entitled to receive an annual base salary, which in fiscal year 2017 was \$291,748, and is eligible to participate in the Company's short-term cash incentive programs, with target short-term cash incentive opportunities in fiscal year 2017 of 50% of his annual salary and maximum short-term cash incentive opportunities in fiscal year 2017 of 100% of his annual salary, in each case, subject to achievement of Company and individual performance targets.
+He was also entitled to reimbursement of reasonable personal, legal, accounting and tax and financial planning expenses incurred by him in connection with the BinOptics Acquisition through June 30, 2017.

-Under Mr. Dennehy's employment agreement, effective October 1, 2013, he is entitled to receive an annual base salary, which in fiscal year 2016 was \$339,900, and is eligible to participate in the Company's annual cash incentive program, with a target incentive in fiscal year 2016 of 50% of his annual salary and a maximum incentive in fiscal year 2016 of up to 100% of his annual salary, in each case subject to achievement of individual and Company performance targets.
+Under Mr. Dennehy's employment agreement, effective October 1, 2013, he is entitled to receive an annual base salary, which in fiscal year 2017 was \$350,097, and is eligible to participate in the Company's short-term cash incentive programs, with target short-term cash incentive opportunities in fiscal year 2017 of 50% of his annual salary and maximum short-term cash incentive opportunities in fiscal year 2017 of 100% of his annual salary, in each case, subject to achievement of Company and individual performance targets.

-Under Mr. Murphy's employment agreement, dated September 28, 2009, he is entitled to receive an annual base salary, which in fiscal year 2016 was \$338,765, and is eligible to participate in the Company's annual cash incentive program, with a target incentive in fiscal year 2016 of 50% of his annual salary and a maximum incentive in fiscal year 2016 of up to 100% of his annual salary, in each case subject to achievement of individual and Company performance targets.
+Under Mr. Virk's employment agreement, dated December 11, 2013, he is entitled to receive an annual base salary, which in fiscal year 2017 was \$354,531, and is eligible to participate in the Company's short-term cash incentive programs, with target short-term cash incentive opportunities in fiscal year 2017 of 50% of his annual salary and maximum short-term cash incentive opportunities in fiscal year 2017 of 100% of his annual salary, in each case, subject to achievement of Company and individual performance targets.

-2016 Outstanding Equity Awards at Fiscal Year-End Table
+2017 Outstanding Equity Awards at Fiscal Year-End Table

-The following table sets forth the outstanding equity awards held by each of our named executive officers at September 30, 2016.
+The following table sets forth the outstanding equity awards held by each of our named executive officers at September 29, 2017.